Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

 The next procedure is to add Gaussian flux error to the spectra.
-We first derive the MUSE flux error $(e_{f, M})$ of the mock cubes.
-The flux error depends on many aspects but can be classified into two main categories: the observation conditions (seeing, air-mass, exposure time, etc.) and the instrumental properties (telescope aperture, system efficiency, dark current, read-out noise, etc).
-For simplicity, we ignore the sky conditions, dark current, and read-out noise which only contribute a few percent to total received photons, and assume the MUSE SNR and received photons are defined by
+We first derive the observational flux error $(e_{f, O})$ of the mock cubes.
+The observational flux error depends on many aspects but can be classified into two main categories: the observation conditions (seeing, air-mass, exposure time, etc.) and the instrumental properties (telescope aperture, system efficiency, dark current, read-out noise, etc).
+For simplicity, we ignore the sky conditions, dark current, and read-out noise which only contribute a few percent to total received photons, and assume the spectral SNR and received photons are defined by

-where $f$ is the flux of the target; $e_{f, M}$ is the MUSE flux error; $N$ is the received number of photons; $t$ is the exposure time; $a$ is an overall reaction of sky transmission, efficiency and telescope aperture.
-Therefore, $a$ should be only dependent on wavelength for the same instrument.
-By substituting the above equations, the parameter $a$ can be calculated using $f$, $e_{f, M}$ and $t$ from an observation by
+where $f$ is the flux of the target; $e_{f, O}$ is the observational flux error (by MUSE in this case); $N$ is the received number of photons; $t$ is the exposure time; $a$ is an overall reaction of sky transmission, efficiency and telescope aperture.
+Therefore, $a$ should only depend on wavelength for the same instrument.
+By substituting the above equations, the parameter $a$ can be calculated using $f$, $e_{f, O}$ and $t$ from an observation by